Get vaccinated. It's the law.

 Documentation must be in English.
 Write your name, HCC Student ID, and date of birth on each page you submit.
 Submit your documentation:

-- By email: Scan your documentation and attach it to an email to firstname.lastname@example.org
+• By email: Complete the HCC Meningitis Vaccination Verification Form, scan your documentation and attach both to an email to email@example.com

 Where to get vaccinated

 You can get the meningococcal vaccine at most doctors' offices and private clinics, many large pharmacy chains, and some minor emergency centers or medi-clinics.
 Call in advance to see whether they offer the vaccine, require an appointment, and take your insurance.

 If you have Medicaid or CHIP (Children's Health Insurance Plan), please contact your established healthcare provider as your first option.

 If you are uninsured or your insurance will not cover the meningococcal vaccine:

 - If you are 18 or younger, you might qualify for the Texas Vaccines for Children Program.
 Call the United Way's referral helpline, by dialing 211, to find healthcare providers in your area who participate in this program.